 Message from the Program Director

-The Joint Degree Doctoral Program in Informatics is a joint doctoral degree program between the Nagoya Institute of Technology and the University of Wollongong in Australia.
+The Joint Degree Doctoral Program in Informatics is a joint doctoral degree program between Nagoya Institute of Technology and University of Wollongong in Australia.
 Students who graduate from the program are awarded a joint degree from both institutions.
-The program is designed to turn out researchers who can create super smart societies, contribute to the fourth industrial revolution, and lead the world in pioneering new areas of study within the field of informatics.
+The program is designed to foster researchers who can create super smart societies, contribute to the fourth industrial revolution, and lead the world in pioneering new areas of study within the field of informatics.
 Our aim is to develop practical researchers and engineers who will serve as global leaders, paving the way for new projects at multinational companies, particularly IT firms developing a worldwide presence.

 Students in the program will be jointly taught by a world-class faculty team.
-Admission demands a test of English skills to make sure candidates have what it takes to engage in international research activities.
-Applicants are expected to have a level of English proficiency equivalent to 6.0 in each category of the IELTS, or an overall score of 6.5 or higher in the IELTS Academic module.
-Students will also reside on campus at both universities so that they can fully concentrate on their research and develop a real sense of what international research activities entail.
+Admission requires a test of English skills to make sure candidates have what it takes to engage in international research activities.
+Applicants are expected to have a level of English proficiency equivalent to 6.0 in each category and an overall score of 6.5 or higher in the IELTS Academic module.
+Students will also reside on campus at both universities, so that they can fully concentrate on their research and develop a real sense of what international research activities entail.
 The joint doctoral degree they are awarded will be further honed into innovative and practical research, thanks to our faculty team consisting of international leaders at both universities.
 This is an extremely rigorous program, but one that naturally comes with tremendous rewards.
 I invite interested students to join us in bringing a vital international perspective to their work in the lab.

-Takayuki Ito, Program Director
+Hidekata Hontani, Program Director